aarnich/Property...Property/README.md

 ### Function Name: getAllPlayerProperties()
-#### Description: Returns a string that contains every property the player owns
+#### Description: Returns a string that contains every property the player owns.
 | #   | Test Description                                              | Sample Input/Arguments             | Expected Output                       | Actual Output                         | P/F |
 | --- | ------------------------------------------------------------- | ---------------------------------- | ------------------------------------- | ------------------------------------- | --- |
 | 1   | every property you can own is owned by the bank: default case | statekey = 444949444, playerID = 1 | " "                                   | " "                                   | P   |